 You will have the opportunity to photograph local people including, Gypsies and Romanians dressed in beautiful, traditional costumes.
-You’ll see and photograph beautifully painted churches in picture-perfect settings, you’ll admire stunning sunrises and have the chance to capture the real beauty of nature as the countryside comes shifts into fall and harvest time.
+You’ll see and photograph beautifully painted churches in picture-perfect settings, you’ll admire stunning sunrises and have the chance to capture the real beauty of nature in all of its glory.

 Day 1: (Aug 15) Welcome to Romania!
 We will start the tour in the city of Cluj-Napoca which is the largest city in Transylvania, the central region of Romania.
 Our hotel for the night is situated in the very heart of the city – perfect for evening and morning walks on your own if arriving early.

 In the evening we will have a first group dinner, an opportunity to get to know each other and be introduced to the Romanian cuisine.
 Overnight in Cluj-Napoca.

 Day 2: (Aug 16) Today Today we will make our way to Maramures region, a place where you can still witness the old way of life of the people.

 Our first stop will be at a potter and his fascinating workshop.
 He is famous for his meticulous clay artifacts inspired by Dacian roots.
 You will have the chance to photograph him while he gives shape to the clay.